biotite-dev/biotite/doc/develop.rst

 .. code-block:: python

-   import src.biopython
+   import src.biotite
-   import src.biopython.sequence as seq import src.biopython.structure as struc
+   import src.biotite.sequence as seq import src.biotite.structure as struc
    ...

 If you are writing or using an extension module in Cython, consider using